 Definition: Rightsizing is a strategic business tool that escalates the resources to reduce costs and remain competitive.
-It is a type of involuntary separation that filters the workforce correctly, especially at the top level.
-Optimization gives rise to a skilled, able and knowledgeable workforce to achieve new business goals.
+It is a type of involuntary separation that filters the workforce in an optimum way.
+It is especially performed at the top level of management.

-It reduces the operating cost and escalates the resources with little or no negative impact.
-It also reduces the duplication of work at the time of assessment.
+It minimizes the operating cost and escalates the resources with negligible negative impact.
+Also, it reduces the duplication of work at the time of assessment.

-In this dynamic economy, organizations estimate the over and understaffing of the workforce.
-They assess the usage of prevailing resources and rearrange them most efficiently.
-While rightsizing, one needs to determine:
+In a dynamic economy, organizations estimate the over and understaffing of the workforce.
+For this purpose, they assess the usage of prevailing resources and their rearrangement.

 What do you have?